AI for founders

 See why the second prompt wins

 The winning prompt does four things a founder needs: it sets a role (market analyst), narrows the context (solo founders, freelancers), asks for a specific, structured output (5 incumbents, weaknesses, underserved needs, as a table), and asks the model to flag its own uncertainty so you know what to verify.
-The others are too broad — you'd get a confident, generic essay you can't make a decision from.
+The others are too broad.
+You'd get a confident, generic essay you can't make a decision from.
 Inside Iro you'd write your own version of this and get feedback on what's missing.

 Why founders get uneven results from AI

 Most founders try AI, get a few great answers and a few useless ones, and can't tell why.
-The difference is almost never the model — it's the prompt and the verification.
+The difference is almost never the model; it's the prompt and the verification.
 A good founder prompt gives the model the same context you'd give a sharp new hire: who it's for, what "good" looks like, what constraints matter, and what to do when it's unsure.

 The other half is judgment.
 AI will confidently invent a market size, a competitor feature, or a legal detail.
-The founders who win with AI treat every output as a draft from a fast but junior teammate — useful, but checked before it ships to a customer, an investor, or the codebase.
+The founders who win with AI treat every output as a draft from a fast but junior teammate: useful, but checked before it ships to a customer, an investor, or the codebase.

 The highest-leverage uses for a lean team